 Ribbons are available in these solid colors:

-red, maroon, pink, peach, rose, neon pink, neon fuchsia, dark fuchsia, "tomato" (really a reddish or "safety neon" orange), orange, old gold, yellow, light yellow, neon greenish yellow, tan, white, off-white, Navajo White (a pale off-white with hints of tan), gray, light green, emerald (this is the regular green color), forest green, "teal" (actually a dark bluish green), navy, blue, medium blue, light blue, turquoise, lavender, purple, grape (a darker purple), black, brown, bronze, mocha, burnt orange.
+red, maroon, pink, peach, rose, neon pink, neon fuchsia, dark fuchsia, "tomato" (really a reddish or "safety neon" orange), orange, old gold, yellow, light yellow, neon greenish yellow, tan, white, off-white, Navajo White (a pale off-white with hints of tan), gray, neon lime green, light green, emerald (this is the regular green color), forest green, "teal" (actually a dark bluish green), navy, blue, medium blue, light blue, turquoise, jewel blue, peacock, lavender, purple, grape (a darker purple), black, brown, bronze, mocha, burnt orange.

-There's also a rainbow and a pastel rainbow ribbon; those are more expensive, so there's a penny surcharge on those.
+There's also a rainbow and a pastel rainbow ribbon; those are more expensive, so there's a two-penny surcharge on those.

 The most popular color for a ribbon?
 Black of course -- everyone wants to have have black because it's unique.
 I won't stop you (although I can't do black/white -- the best I can get you is black/silver), but I'll urge you to consider one of the other possibilities other than black/silver or black/gold.